 Subscription-based businesses have a high percentage of recurring revenue, securing a high valuation.

 Ready to learn more?
-Here are a few reasons why introducing recurring revenue to your business works so well:
+Here are a few reasons why introducing the recurring revenue model to your business works so well.

 In addition to consistent revenue for your business, subscription-based business models offer convenience for your customers.